 models should be set between 120° and 140°.
 Running the burner at lower

-temperatures saves energy costs and extends the life of both the burner
+temperatures saves energy costs and extends the life of the appliance.

 Although most plumbing work is performed correctly, mistakes do occur.